Nova-Studios-Ltd/Orbit/README.md

 # Questions:
 Q: Will there be a Docker image?

 A: I plan to package the API, SQL Database, and Client into a easy to setup docker image

-## Support
-TBD

 ## Roadmap
-May share Trello board in future
+TODO: Add trello board

 ## Contributing
-TBD

-## Authors and acknowledgment
-Show your appreciation to those who have contributed to the project.
+We are open to people contributing, we will have better defined guidelines later on!

 ## License
 The project is currently licensed under a GPLv3 license

 ## Project status
 Development is on going!
+Please be aware that both me (Nova1545) and my collegue (GentlyTech) currently work or are in school full time, so updates and changes maybe be slow at times